apify/apify-docs/sources/academy/webscraping/web_scraping_for_beginners/challenge/index.md

 From this course, you should have all the knowledge to build this scraper by yourself.
 Give it a try, then come back to compare your scraper with our solution.

+The challenge can be completed using either [CheerioCrawler](https://crawlee.dev/api/cheerio-crawler/class/CheerioCrawler) or [PlaywrightCrawler](https://crawlee.dev/api/playwright-crawler/class/PlaywrightCrawler).
+Playwright is significantly slower but doesn't get blocked as much.
+You will learn the most by implementing both.

 Let's start off this section easy by [initializing and setting up](./initializing_and_setting_up.md) our project with the Crawlee CLI (don't worry, no additional install is required).